 That same as other Marshal is not going to cooperate with your pushy sales tactics.
 Instead, many consumers like him crave originality, transparency, stories, and connection.
-User generated content strategy brings them the true sense of what your business stands for.
+UGC strategy brings them the true sense of what your business stands for.

 The truth is, the user generated content strategy has been born ever since the products existed.
 The only thing we lacked before was a common, huge platform that could spread it to each and every consumer.

-Now that social media and video platforms like YouTube exist in the modern world, it has become even easier to make use of user generated content strategy.
+Now that social media and video platforms like YouTube exist in the modern world, it has become even easier to make use of UGC strategy.

 4. It saves time and money

 You must be spending thousands of dollars on marketing in a year and god knows the priceless time you must’ve invested by now.
 User generated content strategy costs you nowhere near to that (thanks to the users who take up UGC).

 The users create the content for free – that’s the beauty and advantage of UGC strategy.
 They do it for many reasons like, to share what they liked, form a relationship with like-minded people, or maybe in the hope to win something from the latter.